 He later participated in the Third Crusade and fought in Richard’s forces.
 At the end of the Third Crusade, Balian helped negotiate a truce between Richard and Saladin.

 The most important leader on the Muslim side during the Third Crusade was Saladin.
-After the end of Second Crusade, Saladin had rapidly united Muslim forces under one banner and successfully defeated Crusaders to take back Jerusalem and most of its lands.
+After the end of the Second Crusade, Saladin had rapidly united Muslim forces under one banner and successfully defeated the Crusaders to take back Jerusalem and most of its lands.

 In fact, the Third Crusade was prompted precisely to counter him.
 During the Crusade, Saladin defeated the Crusader forces a number of times while also suffering occasional defeats, especially in battles with Richard the Lionheart.
 However, he remained in control of Jerusalem by the time the Third Crusade ended.

 The Third Crusade had no clear victors.
 The Crusaders were able to regain many territories, defeat Muslim forces on many occasions and reassert control along the coastal regions of Palestine.